ericbulloch/kwmd/tools/john.md

 gpg -d credentials.pgp
 ```

+I was asked for a password after running each of those commands, the password would be my_password that john just cracked.

 ### MD5

 Every now and then I will find a hash that [CrackStation](https://crackstation.net/) doesn't have a solution for.
 I can use john to try to crack the hash.
 John has a built in word list but I can also supply my own.
 In the following example I have an md5 hash that is stored in a file called hash.txt in the current directory.
 I also know for sure that this is an md5 hash.
 This is the command to have john try to crack the hash: